 High/Low Method.
 The levels that the automatic measurement system derives as the High (Top) or Low (Bottom) for a waveform influence the fidelity of amplitude and aberration measurements.
-You can select among the modes the oscilloscope provides for determining these levels:
+You can select among the modes the instrument provides for determining these levels.
+You can set the modes differently for each measurement:

-■ Histogram sets the values statistically.
+Histogram.
+Sets the values statistically.
 It selects the most common value either above or below the midpoint (depending on whether it is defining the high or low reference level).
-Since this statistical approach ignores short term aberrations (overshoot, ringing, etc.), Histogram is the best setting for examining pulses.
-See Figure 3-32.
+Since this statistical approach ignores short term aberrations (overshoot, ringing, and so on.), Histogram is the best setting for examining pulses.
+See Figure 3-35.